-The CSR Committee is responsible to monitor impact of CSR activities, projects and programmes undertaken.
+The CSR Committee is responsible to monitor progress and impact of CSR activities, projects and programmes undertaken.
 It will ensure a transparent monitoring process.
 Projects will be monitored through:

-- Quarterly/half yearly/annual progress report (whichever are applicable as per the MoU) - Fund utilization/expense report/certificate (as per the MoU) - Field visits by members of the CSR Committee - at least once for every project in the financial year and by the CSR Team at the Company - at least once for every project in the financial year - Employee volunteering initiatives wherever possible
+- Quarterly/half yearly/annual progress report (whichever are applicable as per the MoU) - Fund utilization/expense report/certificate (as per the MoU)

+- Field visits by members of the CSR Committee or Senior Management and by the CSR Team at the Company - at least once for every project in the financial year - Employee volunteering initiatives wherever possible